 - Mumua Studios Budget accommodation located in Fabrika square.
 Steps from all the action downtown.

 It’s hard to believe that anyone would need a break from Mykonos beaches, however, it’s not a bad idea to get up off that sunbed.
 If you don’t you will certainly miss out on all that this island has to offer.

 Catch a flick under the stars

 During the summer and early fall months, a hidden gem in Chora awaits.
 If you are a movie lover, an open-air theatre and restaurant are tucked away behind shops and restaurants.
 With two showings daily, feel free to sit back, relax with a glass of local wine and catch a flick under the stars.

 Catch a sunset by the windmills for a picturesque view.
 There will still be a small crowd in the fall, but at least you’ll avoid the daytime ‘cruise’ rush.

 Explore the ancient Ruins of Delos

 The sacred island of Delos, known as the birthplace of Apollo and Artemis, is a UNESCO world heritage site that shouldn’t be missed!
-A quick 30 minute ferry ride from Chora will land you right back into the 10 century BC.
-To make the most of you short time on this archeology site, be sure to hire a guide.
+A quick 30-minute ferry ride from Chora will land you right back into the 10 century BC.
+To make the most of your short time on this archeology site, be sure to hire a guide.